Table of Contents

 One study of standard (not automated) tax-loss harvesting that was published by the CFA Institute in 2020 found that from 1926 to 2018, a simulated tax-loss harvesting strategy delivered an average annual outperformance of 1.08% versus a passive buy-and-hold portfolio.

-Taking into account transaction costs and the wash-sale rule, the outperformance or “alpha” fell to 0.95%.
+Taking into account transaction costs meant the outperformance or alpha fell to 0.95%.
+When the researchers applied the wash-sale rule, the yearly alpha fell to 0.82%.

 The Downside of Automated Tax-Loss Harvesting

-While the research cited above identifies some benefits of tax-loss harvesting, like many investment studies it’s based on historical data and simulations of a portfolio, not real-world investments.
+Although the research above identifies some benefits of tax-loss harvesting, like many investment studies, it’s based on historical data and simulations of a portfolio, not real-world investments.

-Another fact to bear in mind: This study does not factor in the impact of automated tax-loss harvesting, which is typically conducted more frequently — and may not deliver a tax benefit.
+Another fact to bear in mind: This study did not factor in the impact of automated tax-loss harvesting, which is typically conducted more frequently — and may not deliver a tax benefit.

 For instance, if the underlying algorithm that automates trades in a robo portfolio harvests a loss from one ETF (to offset the gains from a sale of another ETF), it might then purchase a replacement ETF that’s not substantially identical, per the wash-sale rule.